HumanSignal/label-studio/docs/source/guide/install_enterprise.md

 > Note: If you expose port 80, you must start Docker with `sudo`.

-4. If you start docker for the first time, you need to run the database migrations (ensuring `postgres` database already exists):
+4. If you're starting Docker for the first time, you must run the database migrations to make sure that the `postgres` database already exists:

 ```bash
 docker-compose run app python3 label_studio_enterprise/manage.py migrate